surendra-1702/Project_1/replit.md

 ## Overview

 FitTrack Pro is a comprehensive full-stack fitness platform built with React, Express.js, and PostgreSQL.
-The application provides users with exercise demonstrations, BMI calculations, AI-powered workout planning, calorie tracking, and fitness blogging capabilities.
+The application provides users with exercise demonstrations, BMI calculations, AI-powered workout planning, and calorie tracking capabilities.
 The system integrates with external APIs for exercise data and uses AI services for personalized workout recommendations.

 ## System Architecture